JabRef/JabRef-Word-Addin/README.md

 ### To test add-in in Word on a browser.
 - Open Office on the web.
 Using the Create option, make a document in Word.
 In this new document, select Share in the ribbon, select Copy Link, and copy the URL.
-- In the root directory of office project files, open the package.json file.
-Within the config section of this file, create a "document" property.
-Paste the URL you copied as the value for the "document" property.
-For example, yours will look something like this:
+- In the root directory of office project files, open the .env file.
+Add a "DOCUMENT_URL" key.
+Paste the URL you copied as the value for the "DOCUMENT_URL" key.
+For example, `DOCUMENT_URL=<URL>`
-`"config": {
-    "document": "paste here",
-    ...
-    }
-    `
 - In the command line starting at the root directory, run `yarn start:web`.
 - You will see a second dialog box, asking if you wish to register an Office Add-in manifest from your computer.
 You should select Yes.
 - Choose the Reference tab, and then click on the JabRef icon to open the add-in task pane.